 For a desktop or laptop browser each button in the horizontal row of menu buttons gives access to a dropdown submenu.
 The items a user sees in these submenus will depend on two things.
 Firstly, unless logged in as a registered user, the items will be restricted to those available to the public.
 Once logged in additional items will be visible in some menus.
 Officers of a club will see more items than ordinary members.

-For a mobile device, a single menu "hamburger" button near the top left will give access to a vertical row of menu buttons which will give access to the submenus.
+For a mobile device, a single menu "hamburger" button near the top will give access to a vertical row of menu buttons which will give access to the submenus.

 A cookie is normally used to remember which club is of interest to the user.
 If this has been deleted, the wrong club may be shown.
 In this case under the About menu, use the "Other Clubs" submenu to show a list of clubs available to select.

 The idea behind the site originally developed from a program designed to assist in the performance of the functions of the Frant Bowls Club fixture secretary.
 However, the data held in the records produced by these functions is of interest to club members and possibly to others (whether or not members of the club).
 There has been much expansion to include posting and viewing of match and competition results and the site has been developed into a multi-club site.

 The site is designed so that in theory any bowls club could maintain its own website with minimal setup work involved.
 A small fee may be required to cover this and any necessary maintenance work.
 The features are designed such that they can be customised.
 A list of fixtures, events, members, results etc. can be configured by an administrator within the club or he may delegate permission to maintain individual parts of the site to other members.
 Club members will be able to access their own club's pages.